Neurophilosophical Inquiries

 Imagining the Brain

-In the Introduction, the materialistic axiom stating mental states are
+the materialistic axiom stating mental states are per definition caused,

-per definition caused, produced, secreted, made, generated etc. by the
+produced, secreted, made, generated etc. by the neurophysiology of the

-as the unchallenged building-block of neurophilosophy, quite on the
+building-block of neurophilosophy, quite on the contrary.
+Since

-materialistic monism.
-In the ontology defended here, the triadism of
+monism.
+In the ontology defended here, the triadism of matter,

-matter, information & consciousness is considered to be more in tune
+information & consciousness is considered to be more in tune with the

 are studied, in particular the way